 About the Competition

 First published in 2006, Alberta's Top Employers is an annual competition organized by the editors of Canada's Top 100 Employers.
 This special designation recognizes the Alberta employers that lead their industries in offering exceptional places to work.
-Read the press release issued on March 22, 2017 announcing this year's winners.
+This year’s winners were announced in a special magazine published February 21, 2018 in the Calgary Herald and Edmonton Journal.
+Read the press release issued the same day for more background on this year's competition.

 Employers are evaluated by the editors of Canada's Top 100 Employers using the same eight criteria as the national competition: (1) Physical Workplace; (2) Work Atmosphere & Social; (3) Health, Financial & Family Benefits; (4) Vacation & Time Off; (5) Employee Communications; (6) Performance Management; (7) Training & Skills Development; and (8) Community Involvement.
 Employers are compared to other organizations in their field to determine which offers the most progressive and forward-thinking programs.

 Our media partners on the Alberta's Top Employers project are the two largest newspapers in Alberta: the Calgary Herald and Edmonton Journal.
-Both newspapers announce the winners each year in a special magazine, which appears in print and online, that include a summary of our editors' reasons for selection.
+Each year, the winners of the competition are announced in a special magazine that appears in both newspapers.

 Any employer with its head office or principal place of business in Alberta may apply for this competition.
 Employers of any size may apply, whether private or public sector.